Long-Range Bell States from Local Measurements and Many-Body Teleportation without Time-Reversal

-\textit{Discussion and outlook.}--- We demonstrated that many-body teleportation is achievable in the XY model by utilizing a long-range entangled eigenstate and local measurement, whereby the eigenstate is engineered through the interplay between unitary dynamics and iterative measurement on a \textit{single} pair of qubits with feedback control.
-Modifying the orientation of the measured qubit pair stabilizes various other eigenstates of the XY model which have different global entanglement structures, suggesting enhanced control over the global entanglement with local operations.
-Interestingly, when the Hamiltonian possesses further symmetries such as, $U(1)$ for $J_x=J_y$ or translation invariance, the special eigenstate is projected into each symmetry sector, leading to even richer non-equilibrium phenomena, which is left for future work.
+\textit{Discussion and outlook.}--- Many-body teleportation protocols require preparing the system in a highly entangled state along with time reversal.
+In this work, we develop a state preparation protocol whereby the entangling resource is engineered through the interplay between unitary dynamics and iterative measurement on a \textit{single} pair of qubits with feedback control beginning from a simple product state.
+Using this newly discovered long-range entangled eigenstate of the XY Hamiltonian, we demonstrate that many-body teleportation is achievable with \textit{only} forward time-evolution.
+Through these two protocols, we have obviated the difficulties of quantum many-body teleportation, making the phenomena more amenable to current experimental platforms.
+Since the XY model is the underlying Hamiltonian of various quantum simulators, our protocols pave the way for generating long-range entanglement and many-body teleportation in analog and analog-digital simulators~\cite{gonzalez2021digital}.
+Combined with our previous works~\cite{langlett2022rainbow, Wildeboer2022Quantum} about a general recipe to construct strongly correlated Hamiltonians hosting long-range entangled eigenstates, this work greatly expands systems where quantum many-body teleportation is realizable.
+When the Hamiltonian possesses further symmetries such as, $U(1)$ for $J_x=J_y$ or translation invariance, the special eigenstate is projected into each symmetry sector, leading to richer non-equilibrium phenomena, which is left for future work.
 Another future direction will be teleportation using the finite-temperature thermofield double state~\cite{cottrell2019build, maldacena2018eternal,variationalTFD, brown2019quantum}.
-Furthermore, QMBS with interesting entanglement structure, e.g.,\cite{sanjayent, turner2018weak,volker, schecter, chiral} have since been studied in a host of models both theoretically and experimentally.
-Generalizing the protocol of this work gives a roadmap to engineer these states.
+Furthermore, generalizing the state-engineering protocol of this work gives a road map to engineer other quantum many-body states with interesting entanglement structures, e.g.,\cite{sanjayent, turner2018weak,volker, schecter, chiral}.

-\textit{Acknowledgement.}--- The numerical simulations in this work were conducted with the advanced computing resources provided by Texas A\&M High Performance Research Computing.
+\textit{Acknowledgement.}---We thank Alexey V. Gorshkov, Thomas Iadecola, Xiao Chen, Brian Swingle, Yi-Zhuang You, and Tianci Zhou for useful discussions.
+The numerical simulations in this work were conducted with the advanced computing resources provided by Texas A\&M High Performance Research Computing.